June 20 – 21, 2019

 We reached a rocky breakwater that provided a photogenic platform for shots capturing the crescent cove of Tangier Bay.
 It also marked the eastern edge of Plage Municipale leading to…

-Though also a public beach, Plage Malabata was markedly different: less crowded, more development, wider paving, narrower beach.
+Though also a public beach, Plage Malabata was markedly different: less crowded with more development, wider paving with narrower beach.
 Foreigners here were more expat than tourist.
 The skyline was considerably lower consisting of mixed-use buildings.
 I would say Plage Malabata was the most middle class of Tangier’s public beaches.

 Sand quality further east drastically went south.
-Plage Ghandouri was pebbly, a challenge for our flip-flops.
+Plage Ghandouri was pebbly, a challenge for our flip-flops but reflexology for our tired feet.
 The tide was coming in by then, slapping the shore with stronger surf.
-It was time to rest and rehydrate at RR Ice Cafe, a restaurant so trendy it had AstroTurf in its al fresco dining area.
-The Bay of Tangier provided a relaxing view while we were waiting for our cheeseburger and fresh fruit shake.
+It was time to rest and rehydrate at RR Ice Cafe, a restaurant so trendy it had artificial turf in its al fresco dining area.
+The Bay of Tangier provided a relaxing view while we were waiting for our cheeseburgers and fresh fruit shake.

 We briefly explored the quiet, newly-developed area around Mövenpick Hotel and Villa Harris Gardens.
 This ‘hood was a world away from the kinetic personality of Plage Municipale and ancienne medina.
 My sore feet could not take another step at this point.
 We hailed a cab back to the Tangier we knew.